Help Your Child Learn Potty Training Words

 The tone you use while saying these words is just as important as the words themselves.
 Don’t use a negative tone and words like “stinky” or “gross” to describe your child’s poopy diaper.
 Your toddler has no control over the outcome of her bowels and shouldn’t feel embarrassed by something her body does naturally.

-As you use a light, encouraging tone, you’ll show your child that you’re comfortable with the process (even if you might feel otherwise!) and, in turn, your child will feel comfortable talking to you about it.
+Use a light, encouraging tone that shows you’re comfortable with the process (even if you might feel otherwise!) and, in turn, your child will feel comfortable talking to you about it.

 Important Product Partners